bogdicatana/Image-Gallery-Website/README.md

 ### Controls

-- Mouse drag/swipe: Navigate through images horizontally

-- Mouse wheel: Scroll through images
+- Mouse drag/swipe/mouse wheel: Navigate through images

 - Click on an image in the gallery view: Expand the image